-As a motivational speaker and communication skills trainer, Dr. Kirschner delivers artful programs on Business, Relationships and Life that are ideal for your event.
+As a motivational speaker and communication skills trainer, Dr. Kirschner delivered artful programs on Business, Relationships and Life that are ideal for your event.
 In venues ranging from conference halls to boardrooms to grand theaters, with groups as large as 6000 attendees or as small as 4 executives in an off the beaten track locale, he helps his audience find the personal motivation and learn the needed skills to do the important work today for creating a better tomorrow.

-Clients include the world’s best known organizations, such as American Greetings, Heineken, Kraft, McDonalds, NASA, Progressive Insurance, Providence Healthcare, National Association for Neonatal Nurses, Starbucks and Texas Instruments.
+Clients included the world’s best known organizations, such as American Greetings, Heineken, Kraft, McDonalds, NASA, Progressive Insurance, Providence Healthcare, National Association for Neonatal Nurses, Starbucks and Texas Instruments.
 He’s been interviewed on hundreds of radio and television programs, including CNBC, FOX and CBC.
 His ideas are found in newspapers and magazines including USA Today, London Times, The Wall Street Journal and Executive Excellence.

 An Extended History….

 Born in 1949, Rick Kirschner grew up in Cincinnati, Ohio.
 He attended Northern Kentucky University, earned his bachelor’s degree in Human Biology, then graduated in 1981 from a four year naturopathic medical school in Portland, Oregon, National College of Naturopathic Medicine, as a Doctor of Naturopathic Medicine (N.D.).

 While in med school, he was mentored by an area physician in therapeutic communication.
 In 1980, he and a friend designed and offered a training program to fellow students called the “Magical Nature of Communication.”
 Over the next few years, the training became quite popular up and down the west coast, and the experience served as the foundation of what was to become his speaking and training career.